 The Jacksonville Harbor Deepening Project creates or protects 15,000 jobs throughout the supply chain, including trucking, warehousing, and distribution.
 The initial feasibility study for the project began in 2005, and construction started in February 2018.

-Deepening through Blount Island was completed three years ahead of the original project schedule.
+Deepening through Blount Island was completed six months ahead of the original project schedule.
 The total funding to date is $420 million funded through a public-private partnership between the federal government, State of Florida, City of Jacksonville, JAXPORT, and SSA Atlantic.

 “I’m very happy and excited about this project,” said USACE Jacksonville District Senior Project Manager, Jason Harrah from the Water Resources Branch.
 There has been a lot of Corps employees working on this project since 2005 with the feasibility agreement and we are here today to celebrate the completion.”